Economy of Serbia: Tourism

-Tourism

 The touristic sector accounted for 1.4% of GDP in 2017 and employs some 75,000 people, about 3% of the country's workforce.
 Foreign exchange earnings from tourism in 2018 were estimated at $1.5 billion.

 Serbia is not a mass-tourism destination but nevertheless has a diverse range of touristic products.
 In 2018, total of over 3.4 million tourists were recorded in accommodations, of which half were foreign.

 Tourism is mainly focused on the mountains and spas of the country, which are mostly visited by domestic tourists, as well as Belgrade which is preferred choice of foreign tourists.
 The most famous mountain resorts are Kopaonik, Stara Planina, and Zlatibor.
 There are also many spas in Serbia, the biggest of which is Vrnjačka Banja, Soko Banja, and Banja Koviljača.
 City-break and conference tourism is developed in Belgrade (which was visited by 938,448 foreign tourists in 2018, more than a half of all international visits to the country) and to a lesser degree Novi Sad.
 Other touristic products that Serbia offer are natural wonders like Đavolja varoš, Christian pilgrimage to the many Orthodox monasteries across the country and the river cruising along the Danube.
 There are several internationally popular music festivals held in Serbia, such as EXIT (with 25–30,000 foreign visitors coming from 60 countries) and the Guča trumpet festival.